soniyaprasad77/LeadTracker/README.md

 4. Hit the "Save Tab" button to save the current tab or Copy and Paste URLs and hit the "Save Input" button which will save the URLs for your future use.

 ![Screenshot (93)](https://github.com/soniyaprasad77/Lead-Tracker/assets/63783532/084be550-3792-48c8-83f2-aed1f0b23407)
+5. To delete all the links, double tap on the Delete all button.